 and prove ourselves worthy with each new failure,

-For as sure as there is faith in the morrow,
+for as sure as there is faith in tomorrow,

 This poem is based on: